Directorate of Food, Civil

 Commissioners is carrying out a review of Public Distribution System.

 The Chairperson of Zila Parishad is also a member of this Committee.
-To
+To keep

-constituted in rural areas.
+in rural areas.

 (viii) A statement of the board, councils, committees and other bodies

-consisting of two or more persons constituted as its part of or for
+consisting of two or more persons constituted as its part of or for the

-minutes of such meetings are accessible for public;
+meetings are accessible for public;

-The proceedings/minutes of the Public Distribution System Committee
+The proceedings/minutes of the Public Distribution System Committee is

-is being circulated to the members.
+being circulated to the members.

 (ix)& (x) A directory of its Officers and employees; and monthly

-remuneration received by each of its Officers and employee including
+remuneration received by each of its Officers and employee including the

-the system of compensation as provided in its regulations;
+system of compensation as provided in its regulations;

 on the link for details)

-(xiv) Details in respect of the information available to or held by
+(xiv) Details in respect of the information available to or held by it, reduced

-it, reduced in an electronic form;
+in an electronic form;

 The following information is available on electronic form:-

-1. Weekly rates of Vegetables/essential Commodities are being uploaded
+1. Weekly rates of Vegetables/essential Commodities are being uploaded on

-on every Friday on Government Departmental website;
+every Friday on Government Departmental website;

-2. Monthly feed back report of receipt and issue of Controlled Commodities
+2. Monthly feed back report of receipt and issue of Controlled Commodities to

-to Fair Price Shops/Ration card holders on the Departmental Website.
+Fair Price Shops/Ration card holders on the Departmental Website.

 (xv) The particulars of facilities available to citizens for obtaining